albertocasagrande/pyModelChecking/README.md

 # pyModelChecking
-pyModelChecking is a simple Python model checking package.
+*pyModelChecking* is a small Python model checking package.
 Currently, it is able to represent [Kripke structures][Kripke], [CTL][CTL], [LTL][LTL], and [CTL*][CTLS] formulas and it provides [model checking][modelchecking] methods for LTL, CTL, and CTL*.
 In future, it will hopefully support symbolic model checking.